-- It can may be be difficult to distinguish between eye symptoms due to hyperthyroidism and those due to Graves' antibodies, not in the least because the two often occur coincidently.
-What can make things particularly difficult, is that several patients with hyperthyroidism have lid retraction, which leads to stare and lid lag (due to contraction of the levator palpebrae muscles of the eyelids).
-This stare may possibly then give the appearance of protruding eyeballs (proptosis), when none in fact exists.
+- It can frequently be difficult to distinguish between eye symptoms due to hyperthyroidism and those due to Graves' antibodies, not in the least because the two often occur coincidently.
+What can make things particularly difficult, is that various patients with hyperthyroidism have lid retraction, which leads to stare and lid lag (due to contraction of the levator palpebrae muscles of the eyelids).
+This stare might possibly then give the appearance of protruding eyeballs (proptosis), when none in fact exists.
 This subsides when the hyperthyroidism is treated.

 Graves' ophthalmopathy is characterized by inflammation of the extraocular muscles, orbital fat and connective tissue.
 It results in the following symptoms, which can be extremely distressing to the patient:

 - Most frequent are symptoms due to conjunctival or corneal irritation: burning, photophobia, tearing, pain, and a gritty or sandy sensation.